stevavoliajvar/stop_cloudflare/PEOPLE.md

+"No it’s not working for me (again).
+Looks like isn’t a great service.
+Also the portal asks me to do a CAPTCHA every time time which isn’t easy on a smart TV remote !
+Otherwise brilliant streaming site well done !" by [dortwag](https://twitter.com/dortwag/status/1283480211175219201)

+"I think the same, but a lot of pages use it, not only Cloudflare.
+Also, this captcha asks every single time, so every time I access a Cloudflare protected page, I need to complete a captcha, same with other pages that use it.
+SimplicityFirstPrivacyLast" by [emeraldvideos2](https://twitter.com/EmeraldVideos2/status/1276628421334855680)

 "Honest question: why?
 Using Cloudflare or Google seems to be much worse from a privacy standpoint.
 ISP will get the requested sites anyway through the subsequent requests." by [auronline](https://twitter.com/AURonline/status/1281659151752585217)